robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “You can take your shoes off,” I heard her say, “if you'd like.”

-I slipped my shoes off automatically.
-My hands started shaking again now that I’d stopped moving, as if my body had waited for safety before it began to misbehave.
-Sarah noticed, of course, but didn’t point it out.
-Instead, she went to the kitchen.
+I slipped my shoes off.
+My hands had started shaking again, as if my body had waited for safety before it began to misbehave.
+Sarah noticed, of course, but said nothing.
+Instead, she disappeared into the kitchen.

 “I’m famished,” she said.
 “Can I make you a sandwich?”

 A sound came out of me that might have been a laugh.
-Thin, a bit humiliating.
-Sarah’s mouth curved briefly, gratified at the sound.
+Sarah's face appeared.

 "Is that a yes?
 You okay with bone ham?"

 I nodded.
-She turned to the fridge with brisk competence.
+She returned to the fridge with brisk competence.

 I hovered at the end of the hallway, unsure where to put myself.
 I felt like a guest in a life I’d never imagined stepping into.
 The gentle, human warmth from Sarah’s home settled slowly through me.
 I thought, suddenly and stupidly, of what I had just left.
 Of half-finished jobs: doors that didn’t close properly, drawers that stuck, things left slightly wrong.